Henry B. Mattingly: Aftermath

 Mattingly as part of Brannan's troops withdrew to positions around Rossville Gap during the night.
 Garfield met him Thomas in there and relayed to Rosecrans that "our men not only held their ground, but in many points drove the enemy splendidly.
 Longstreet's Virginians have got their bellies full."
 Although the troops were tired and hungry, and nearly out of ammunition, he continued, "I believe we can whip them tomorrow.
 I believe we can now crown the whole battle with victory."
 The two urged Rosecrans to rejoin the army and lead it, but a defeated Rosecrans remained in Chattanooga.

 The Army of Tennessee camped on the battleground for the night, unaware that the Union army had slipped from their grasp.
 Bragg was not able to mount the kind of pursuit due to his army's exhaustion, the fact that Longstreet's divisions had arrived by rail without wagons to transport their supplies, and the high loss of the artillery horses injured or killed during the battle.
 Bragg also had no pontoon bridges to effect a crossing of the Tennessee.
 Bragg paused at Chickamauga to reorganize and gather equipment lost by the Union army.
 Although Rosecrans had been able to save most of his trains, large quantities of ammunition and arms had been left behind.

-Mattingly's regiment withdrew from Rossville Gap with the rest of the Army of the Cumberland withdrew to the former Confederate fortifications around Chattanooga to buid a strong defensive line.
+Mattingly's regiment withdrew from Rossville Gap with the rest of the Army of the Cumberland withdrew to the former Confederate fortifications around Chattanooga to build a strong defensive line.
 However, by doing so, Rosecrans yielded the surrounding heights to Bragg putting his supply lines into Chattanooga at risk.
 The Confederates soon occupied Lookout Mountain and Missionary Ridge and laid siege upon the U.S. forces.

 Henry Mattingly and his comrades had survived their biggest battle yet.